avanisaxena9/EVENTO-College-Event-Manager/README.md

 universities, all work is done by hand.
 The traditional system allows the participation of an eligible student and the information about him/her is stored manually by using a file system.
-The student community is also at most times unaware of all the details about the event because they have not been broadcasted correctly or the reach is low.
+The student community is also at most times unaware of all the detail about the event because they have not been broadcasted correctly or the reach is low.
 The human resources required in the management of all the information of